mainkoon81/Study-V003-MCMC-Python-R/README.md

      <img src="https://user-images.githubusercontent.com/31917400/47243997-d2127380-d3eb-11e8-87e0-717f9f022b50.png" />

      - Because we're interested in X now, it's important that we distinguish between a binomial density and a Bernoulli density.
 So here we just care about the total count rather than the exact ordering which would be Bernoulli's.
 But **for most of the analyses we're doing, where we're interested in θ rather than x, the binomial and the Bernoulli are interchangeable** because Binomial distribution is a distribution of sum of i.i.d.
 Bernoulli random variables and their likelihoods are equivalent, thus we will get the same posterior at the end.
 But here we care about x for a predicted distribution so we do need to specify that we're looking at **binomial** because we're looking H-counts.
-     - If we `simplify` this model for our data points distribution, first recall that we can write `n! = gamma(n + 1)`, then this model look like a Beta density. `Z ~ Beta(a,b)`:
+     - If we `simplify` the pdf of our data points distribution, first recall that we can write `n! = gamma(n + 1)`, then this model look like a Beta density. `Z ~ Beta(a,b)`:
      <img src="https://user-images.githubusercontent.com/31917400/47245353-d725f180-d3f0-11e8-8695-59a63dead938.png" />

      - Because it's a Beta density, we know all densities integrate up to 1.
 Thus we see that **if we start with a uniform prior, we then end up with a discrete uniform predictive density for X**.
-If all possible coins or all possible probabilities are equally likely, then all possible X outcomes are equally likely.
+If all possible coins or all possible probabilities(θ) are equally likely, then all possible X outcomes are equally likely.
      <img src="https://user-images.githubusercontent.com/31917400/47245743-73042d00-d3f2-11e8-83d4-ccded86edcb5.png" />

  - __Second, find Posterior__